Srivasu-U/Interpreter/Notes/v2-Notes.md

 ```
 - Our Monkey-v1 basically takes the tokens from the lexer as input to create an AST.
 - It also analyzes the input to assert the expected structure.
 Which is why parsing is also called syntactic analysis.
-- As described below, while parser generators can be used to solve problems, and just plugged into this project, the goal is to understand how parsers work
+- As described below, while parser generators can be used to solve problems, and just plugged into this project, the goal is to understand how parsers work which is why we are writing our own.
-which is why we are writing our own.
+- In the Monkey language, everything other than let and return statements is an expressions.
+Essentially, expressions evaluated into some result while statements do not.
+So expression parsing such as operator precendence, function calls, is part of the challenge of writing a parser.

 ### Parser generators